Wet Hot American Summer: Plot

 Camp director Beth is attracted to Henry, an associate professor of astrophysics who vacations near the camp.
 She asks him to come over and teach the campers about space.
 At first rudely rejecting her, he changes his mind and does science projects with a group of nerdy children, bonding with them and getting closer to Beth.

-Henry and the children discover that a piece of Skylab will deorbit this evening and will probably impact the camp.
+Henry and the children discover that a piece of Skylab will deorbit that evening and will probably impact the camp.
 They build a contraption to pinpoint the precise location: the talent show venue.
 Henry thinks he can modify the machine so that it can influence the path of the space debris.
 After he and the children use the modified machine near the talent show during the storm, the debris lands harmlessly on the grass.

-Counselor Victor tries to give the impression that he has sexual experience, but is secretly a virgin.
+Counselor Victor tries to give the impression that he is a ladies man, but is secretly a virgin.
 He is promised sex by the promiscuous Abby this night, but is told by Beth to go on a rafting trip with several campers and Neil.
 He abandons them at the river, steals the van and tries to return to Abby.
 He crashes the van, but reaches the camp on foot in the evening, where Abby has forgotten about him.
 When Neil and the children get lost on the river, he abandons them on the raft to look for Victor.
 He finds him at the camp and brings him back to the river, just in time to save the children.

 Arts and crafts instructor Gail has a nervous breakdown during class.
 The children help her, during which she admits that she is not yet over her ex-husband Ron.
 With the help of the children, especially Aaron, she finds the courage to reject Ron when he arrives during the talent show and asks her to come back to him.
 The next morning, Gail and Aaron declare their love for each other.

 Production

 Background

-Wet Hot American Summer is based on the experiences Wain had while attending Jewish camps, particularly Camp Wise in Claridon Township, Ohio and Camp Modin in Belgrade, Maine.
+Wet Hot American Summer is based on the experiences Wain had while attending Jewish camps, particularly Camp Wise in Claridon Township, Ohio and Camp Modin in Canaan, Maine.
 Showalter also drew on his experiences he had at Camp Mohawk in the Berkshires in Cheshire, Massachusetts.
 During one scene, the counselors take a trip into Waterville, Maine, which is not far from the camp.
 It is also a parody of, and homage to, other films about summer camp, including Meatballs (1979), Little Darlings (1980), Sleepaway Camp (1983), and Indian Summer (1993).
 According to Wain, they wanted to make a film structured like the films Nashville, Dazed and Confused and Do the Right Thing—"films that take place in one contained time period that have lots of different characters."